Business Term Loans

 Equipment Finance Companies

 Restaurant equipment financing is a specialized lane within commercial lending.
-Companies like TimePayment, Balboa Capital, and restaurant-focused equipment leasing firms secure the loan against the specific equipment being purchased, which lets them offer 6–12% rates even to restaurants that would struggle with a general term loan.
+Companies like TimePayment and Balboa Capital secure the loan against the specific equipment being purchased.

 Community Banks With Hospitality Portfolios